dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture901.md

 What is wanted here is something like the following substitution property: If  for each object o1 of  type S there is an object o2 of  type T such that for all  programs P defined in terms of  T, the behavior of  P is unchanged when o1 is  substituted for o2 then S is a subtype of  T.1

-To understand this idea, which is known as the Liskov Substitution Principle (LSP), let’s look at some examples.
+To understand this idea, which is known as the Liskov Substitution Principle (LSP), let's look at some examples.

 1 Barbara Liskov,「Data Abstraction and Hierarchy,」SIGPLAN Notices 23, 5 (May 1988).